 Stock Performance: −17.11%

-Chime’s IPO finally happened in June 2025 after years of anticipation.
-The company priced 32 million shares at $27 per share, above the expected range of $24 to $26 per share.
-That pricing raised about $864 million in gross proceeds and gave Chime a fully diluted market value of around $11.6 billion, which was down from its private-market peak near $25 billion.
-The stock began trading on the Nasdaq under the ticker CHYM on June 12, 2025.
+Chime’s IPO took place in June 2025 after waiting for such a long period.
+The company offered 32 million shares priced at $27 each, above the range of $24 to $26 per share.
+The company generated $864 million in gross proceeds and has a fully diluted valuation of $11.6 billion, which is below its peak valuation as a private company of $25 billion.
+Chime started trading on the Nasdaq stock exchange under the ticker CHYM on June 12, 2025.

 3. Klarna